Views: 26 Author: Rachel Publish Time: 2025-08-15 Origin: Site

 Regular Cleaning:

-Rinse Frequently: After exposure to saltwater, chlorinated pool water, sweat, dirt, sand, or pollutants, rinse the watch thoroughly under a gentle stream of lukewarm fresh water.
+Rinse Often: After being in saltwater, pool water, sweat, dirt, sand, or pollutants, rinse the watch well.
+Use a gentle stream of lukewarm fresh water.
 This prevents buildup that could potentially lead to corrosion over extremely long periods or cause abrasion.

-Mild Soap Wash: Periodically, clean the case and bracelet with a soft-bristled brush dipped in a solution of lukewarm water and a few drops of mild, phosphate-free liquid soap.
+Mild Soap Wash: Occasionally, clean the case and bracelet.
+Use a soft brush dipped in lukewarm water and a few drops of mild, phosphate-free soap.

 Thorough Rinsing: Ensure all soap residue is completely rinsed away under clean running water.